Sebastian1404-code/OpenGLProject/README.md

 # OpenGL Project

-This project is an interactive 3D scene built using OpenGL.
+This project is an interactive 3D scene built using **OpenGL** and **Blender**.
 It features various lighting effects, animations, and environmental controls.
 Below is a detailed description of the keyboard controls and features available in the project.

 ![Alt Text](images/view.png)